HE-Arc/Whatching/README.md

 You have to install Docker.

-To launch the container run `./launch.sh`
+To launch the container:

+    $ docker-compose up -d

 Put all your code in the `code` directory.